topeogunleye/oop-school-library/README.md

+![](https://img.shields.io/badge/Microverse-blueviolet)

 # oop-school-library
-building a oop school library app with Ruby programming language
+> oop school library app with Ruby programming language where students can list and create books, students or teachers.

-![](https://img.shields.io/badge/Microverse-blueviolet)

-Additional description about the project and its features.

 ## Built With

 - Ruby

 ## Getting Started
 To get a local copy up and running, follow the steps in Setup below.